hakolao/ft_printf/libdtoa/README.md

 # Dragon4 implementation of dtoa

-The dragon4 algorithm follows algorithm by [ryanjuckett](http://www.ryanjuckett.com/programming/printing-floating-point-numbers/).
+This libdtoa contains a modified version of [Ryan Juckett's Dragon4](http://www.ryanjuckett.com/programming/printing-floating-point-numbers/) implementation, which has been ported from C++ to C and has modifications specific to my needs of ft_printf.

-Code has been re-implemented in C and follows School 42 norms.
+Code follows School 42 norms.
+Apart from tests including a parameterized macro.

 ```
 /*